 How To Switch Vacation Rental Management Companies Without Losing Booking Momentum

 Most owners wait too long to switch because they assume the handoff will wreck the calendar.
-The bigger risk is usually staying with an operator that keeps leaking rate, reviews, and owner trust.
+The bigger risk is usually staying with an operator that keeps wearing down rate, reviews, and owner trust.

-We will tell you whether the current manager is leaking enough value to justify a switch before you create more churn.
+We will tell you whether the current manager is losing enough value to justify a switch before you create more churn.

 What the numbers say before the pitch starts